JoseRoca/WinFBX/docs/DateTime/DateTime Procedures.md

 Month when the transition from daylight saving time to standard time occurs on an operating system.

 ```
-FUNCTION AfxTimeZoneStandardMonth () AS DWORD
+FUNCTION AfxTimeZoneStandardMonth () AS WORD
 ```

 #### Return value